Codecademy/docs/content/cybersecurity/concepts/nmap/terms/nmap-version-detection/nmap-version-detection.md

   - 'paths/scan-systems-with-nmap'
 ---

 **Version detection** provides information on all identified open ports interrogating them using probes that generate specific responses by specific services.
-Version Detection is done with the `-sV` command and can identify the version number, the service type, the operating system, the hostname, etc… the command can be customized with the following options:
+Version Detection is done with the `-sV` command and can identify the version number, the service type, the operating system, the hostname, etc.
+The command can be customized with the following options:
     * --allports
     * --version-intensity
     * --version-light